Do-or-Diet/Do-or-Diet/README.md

-Do or Diet is the app for you if you are looking to find the diet for you.
+1. Do or Diet is the app for you if you are looking to find the diet for you.
 Simply log in your personal information to create an account.
 Here are the instructions for use:

+USE:

 1. Enter your email and password into the login page.
 2. If you don't have a log in, click on the sign in and enter in your personal information.